Actions and Detail Panel

-This learning package entails a 1.5 hour webinar followed by a one day workshop which will expose you to the theory and practice of taking a broader view of ‘value’ in your built environment work.
-It will address how you as a practitioner can influence and support smart decision-making, and explore ways to account for social, cultural and natural capitals, as well as wider economic value.
+This learning package entails a 1.5 hour webinar followed by a one day workshop which will expose you to some of the global trends driving sustainable investment decisions.
+It will explore the theory and practice of taking a broader view of ‘value’ in your built environment work and, in doing so, create more robust ways of mitigating risk and capturing market opportunities.

 WHO IS THIS PROGRAMME FOR?

-“I am motivated to create more sustainable outcomes but that’s not what the client has asked for.”
+“I am motivated to create more sustainable outcomes but that’s not what the client or my other stakeholders have asked for.”

 This programme is designed for:

-Engineers and other professionals involved in the design and delivery of projects who want to create better business cases for integrating sustainability into their projects.
+Engineers and other professionals involved in the planning, design and delivery of projects who want to learn how to identify and measure natural, social and cultural capital.

 Practitioners who know how to do “the sustainable doing”, but have to grapple with influencing the right people to get the go-ahead.

-Asset owners or managers who want to enhance their understanding of value over the life of their assets.
+Asset owners or managers who want to enhance their understanding and measurement of value over the life of their assets.

-Teams or groups from an organisation that wish to enhance their collective capacity to reflect and apply a broader view of “value” to a particular context or project.
+Teams or groups that wish to enhance their collective capacity to incorporate a wider view of value into their particular context.

-This package is designed to explore the extensive array of tools and frameworks available to measure value more robustly and then focus strongly on the application of these tools to built environment contexts.
+This package is designed to explore the extensive array of mechanisms available to embed sustainability and broader view of value and then focus strongly on the application of these tools to built environment contexts.

 You will walk away with:

-Understanding of how these tools have been applied successfully in projects or organisations within the built environment community
+Real world examples of how these tools have been applied successfully in projects or organisations within the built environment community locally and globally

-Hands-on practice at selecting and applying tools to your particular context to get your value proposition across the line.
+Hands-on practice at applying this thinking to your particular context to construct a more robust value proposition

 Principal Advisor (Sustainability, Risk, Resilience) at Tonkin and Taylor